PayBas/RecentTopics/README.md

 #### Languages supported
 - English
 - German
+- Spanish

+#### To do list
+- Implement the "show only unread topics" feature.
+- Add compatibility for topic prefixes and allow exclusion/inclusion based on predefined prefixes.

 ## Installation
 You can install this on the latest copy of the develop branch (phpBB 3.1-dev) by following the steps below.